ulrichanani/rave-ruby/README.md

 ### `.initiate_transfer`

 This function is called to initiate a single transfer from one account to another.
-The payload should be a ruby hash with the beneficiary's account details.
+The payload should be a Ruby hash with the beneficiary's account details.
 Its parameters should include the following:

 - `account_bank`,